Skip to Content

 Act It Out

-Act It Out in Heads Up!
+Act It Out card example

 For this card the player(s) will first have to act out ping pong.
 After they complete that or they skip it they will have to act out tightrope walking.